familycomicsstudios/appel-conversion/README.md

 If 1-9.99, add 💥 emoji.
 If 10-99, add 💣 and divide by 10.
 If 100+, add 🧨 and divide by 100.
+All emojis are added to the end.
+Round to only as many deccimals as needed (1.10 -> 1.1, 2.00 -> 2)

 ## Scheep Extended (Numerical)
 ### To Punter